Research & Outreach

 We aim to create a foundational presence in Marfa, develop a reciprocal relationship with the City of Lubbock, and establish a precedent in the West Texas region from which to build interdisciplinary programs that engage Architecture, Art, Agriculture, Healthcare, and other departments and disciplines at TTU.

-The ARDC has three laboratories that direct research, design, service, and scholarly activity in the three specializations available within the MS Arch degree: Design & Health, Digital Design & Fabrication, and Urban & Community Design.
+The ARDC has four laboratories that direct research, design, service, and scholarly activity in four specializations within the MS Arch degree: Design & Health, Digital Computation and Fabrication, Historic Preservation and Design, and Urban and Community Design.

 An extension of our architecture program, Urban Tech is a place for students to think, draw, design, model and create; a product of ideas and information in public exhibition in the form of drawings and models and transportable information via digital media; and a process of civic engagement and exploration.
 Urban Tech uses its downtown Lubbock location for community outreach, raising awareness of the ways in which architecture can address civic issues such as sustainability, resiliency, preservation, and revitalization in the public realm.